RWS/studio-api-docs/apiconcepts/translationmemory/tuning_and_maintaining_a_translation_memory.md

-Tuning and Maintaining a Translation Memory
+# Tuning and Maintaining a Translation Memory
-==

-Translation memory databases need to be tuned and maintained from time to time as they are growing.
-This is a task that may potentially require automation, e.g. if you want to develop a scheduled task that performs a tuning operation on a TM at regular intervals.
+Translation memory databases need regular tuning and maintenance as they grow.
+You may want to automate these tasks, for example by running a scheduled job at regular intervals.

-About TM Tuning
+## About TM Tuning

---
-In Var:ProductName, the tuning options look as shown in the screenshot below:
+In Var:ProductName, the tuning options look like this:

 ![TmTuning](images/TmTuning.jpg)

-Probably the most common tuning operation is the recomputation of the fuzzy index.
-As the TM grows more and more units get added to the database.
-To keep the fuzzy index lean and efficient, you should recompute the index at regular intervals, depending on how fast your TM grows.
-This ensures speed and accuracy of the TM.
-Through the API you can determine when the fuzzy index was last recomputed and whether recomputing is required / recommended.
-Based on this information you could then trigger an action to recompute the fuzzy index programmatically.
+The most common tuning operation is recomputing the fuzzy index.
+As the TM grows, more units are added to the database.
+To keep the fuzzy index efficient, recompute it at regular intervals, depending on how quickly your TM grows.
+This helps balance speed and match quality.
+Through the API, you can determine when the fuzzy index was last recomputed and whether recomputation is recommended, and then trigger the operation programmatically.

-Moreover, there is a trade-off between accuracy and speed.
-This means that you may increase the search speed at the price of not retrieving certain lower fuzzy matches.
-On the other hand, you may want to get more low fuzzy matches at the price of slower TM lookups.
-For example, if your TM has become rather big (e.g. more than 200,000 units), and users are reporting that TM lookup operations have become slow, you may want to optimize the TM for speed.
-To be sure, this might mean that certain lower fuzzy matches will no longer be offered.
-On the other hand, in a big TM the likelihood of finding solutions is, of course, much bigger than in small TMs.
+There is also a trade-off between speed and accuracy.
+Increasing search speed can reduce the number of lower fuzzy matches that you retrieve.
+If your TM grows large, for example beyond 200,000 units, and lookups become slow, you may want to optimize the TM for speed.
+That may mean that some lower fuzzy matches are no longer returned.

-Through the API you can, for example, run scheduled scripts that recompute the fuzzy index on a regular basis to make sure that your TMs stay lean and efficient
+Through the API, you can run scheduled scripts that recompute the fuzzy index regularly and keep your TMs efficient.

-Add a New Tuning Class
+## Add a New Tuning Class
---

-Start by adding new class called ```TmTuner``` to your project.
-Next, implement a public function called ```TuneTm```, which takes the file name and path of the TM that should be tuned as string parameter.
-This function can be called as shown below:
+Start by adding a new class named `TmTuner` to your project.
+Then implement a public method named `TuneTm()` that takes the TM path as a string parameter.
+Call it as shown below:

 # [C#](#tab/tabid-1)
 ```cs